 You may request a bookstore voucher up to the amount of your expected credit balance, including pending financial aid payments.
-Pending Nelnet monthly payment plans will not be considered for this purpose.
+Pending monthly payment plans will not be considered for this purpose.
+You must also have a Credit Balance Authorization form on file (with part 1A checked off as a yes and form signed.)
+The CBA form is available at curry. edu/cefaforms.
 The vouchers may be used to purchase textbooks in the Campus Bookstore.
 All vouchers expire 30 days from the date of issue.
 Unused voucher amounts will be returned to your student account within 60 days of their expiration date.
 Log in to you MyCurry account and under MyFinances to complete a bookstore voucher request.